BeyondTheClouds/rome/README.rst

    [Cluster]
    redis_cluster_enabled: False

-With a Redis server running, execute the following command in a shell to run the premade tests:
+**With a Redis server running**, execute the following command in a shell to run the premade tests:

 ::